 “In which Lee Scratch Perry (aka Rainford Hugh Perry), the maddest mix-doctor of them all, nails us with a powerful ember of soul fire that manages to be equal parts easy and strange.
-Because it’s roots reggae and few grooves are ever as easy, and it concerns the human soul, and nothing is ever stranger.
+Because it’s roots reggae (always an easy groove) and it concerns the human soul (always strange).
 Doesn’t matter if you’re in feverishly hot Trenchtown, Jamaica, or just some pointless suburb at the north-western edge of the crumbling civilization known as Babylon.
-That’s where I first heard it.”
+It’s all humanity if you drill deep enough.”
 (Philip Random)

 “It’s hard to get a specific date on Bucky Skank, just sometime in the 1970s, probably post 1972, which I don’t even know for sure, it just feels right that it came from the Black Ark, Mr. Lee Scratch Perry and his Upsetters being known for their stoned and wistful wandering both in and out of time.
 The groove is odd, almost broken.
 The lyrics are mostly nonsensical to my non-Jamaican ears.
 But it always brings a smile.”
 (Philip Random)

 “Mr. Brown is definitely the most garage sounding track I’ve heard from Bob Marley, which is not a surprise given Lee Scratch Perry‘s presence at the mixing board, conjuring his unique and multihued magic.
 Found by me on Rasta Revolution, a 1974 compilation of various pre-fame Marley and the Wailers odds and ends, which means it probably got recorded prior to 1972.
 Not that Marley saw much fame anywhere beyond Jamaica until after 1974 anyway.
 And then I didn’t stumble onto it until at least 1994.
 But it still felt fresh, if a little ripe.”
 (Philip Random)